vanducng/datafold-docs/docs/integrations/orchestration/dbt_adv_config.md

 #### Checking primary key annotations

 You can check what models in your dbt repo already have primary key annotations, and which need more attention.
-You'll need to install Datafold SDK and configure access parameters:
+You'll need to install Datafold SDK and configure access parameters.

 ```
 $ pip3 install 'datafold-sdk>=0.0.6'